nilc-nlp/psst-portuguese/README.md

 # Psst Portuguese

 Code for the preprocessing, training and evaluation of the psst-portuguese model, available at the [NILC NLP Hugging Face](https://huggingface.co/nilc-nlp).
-Some scripts necessitate the creation of a .env with your hugging face and wandb keys.
+Some scripts require the creation of a .env with your hugging face and wandb keys.

 ## Preprocessing pipeline